Contraindications for Zithromax

 - are pregnant or think you are pregnant;

 - are breastfeeding or planning to breastfeed.
-Azithromycin has been reported to be excreted in human breast milk.
+Azithromycin has been reported to be detected in human breast milk.
 It is not known whether Zithromax may affect your baby;

 - ever had liver or kidney problems;